sydneyliao/Database-Management/README.md

 # Database-Management
-A database management project of course registration system
+A database management project of crowdfunding.